Battle of Barcelona: Spanish preparations

 Spanish naval officials tried to have ready on time the Spanish fleet to avoid the conjunction of the French Levant and Ponant fleets, but failed, and therefore focused on collecting as many ships as possible for a relief fleet that was supposed to relieve the maritime garrisons isolated along the coast, and specifically the much tightened Rousillon.
 The maritime relief was the only way, as a land army organized to cross the country till Perpignan had been defeated by La Mothe-Houdancourt at the Battle of Montmeló and the subsequent Battle of La Granada, in which Count Pedro Antonio de Aragón, his lieutenant Gerolamo Caracciolo, and the entire force of some 3,500 men, were made prisoners.
 In view of the defeat, the whole Castile was put on the warpath.
 Foreign and private ships were seized, silver from individuals was melted to mint coins to pay troops, and soon Cádiz was full of soldiers and seamen come from all over the country.
 The Duke of Ciudad Real, a man devoid of experience in naval fighting, was the chief of the fleet.
 He was seconded by Admiral General Sancho de Urdanivia.
-The force consisted of 31 galleons or large sailing vessels, 2 frigates, 3 pataches, 6 fireships, a convoy of tartanes, and 35 barcos longos, a newly invented sort of counter-fireship.
+The force consisted of 31 galleons or large sailing vessels, 2 frigates, 3 pataches, 6 fireships, 10 galleys, a convoy of tartanes, and 35 barcos longos, a newly invented sort of counter-fireship.

 The battle

-The Spanish fleet arrived off Barcelona on June 29 around 15:00h, and despite the late hour, the rough seas, and not being complete, they immediately attacked the French.
+The Spanish fleet arrived off Barcelona on 29 June around 15:00h, and despite the late hour, the rough seas, and not being complete, they immediately attacked the French.
 The battle raged until sunset.
 The Spanish tried to board some French ships, but without success.
 The French launched one fireship and the Spanish three, but also without any effect.

 The next day, the slower Spanish galleys had reached Barcelona, and the complete Spanish fleet attacked again.
 Now the Magdalena and some smaller Spanish ships were able to isolate the large French Galion de Guise, and threatened to board the ship.
 The French launched a fireship against the Magdalena, but the Spanish crew was able to deviate the fireship towards the Galion de Guise which caught fire and went up in flames, together with its commander Vice Admiral Hercule de Conigan de Cangé, 500 French out of a total crew of 540, and 30 Spaniards.

-On July 3, the battle resumed, but now the French artillery prevailed and several Spanish ships were seriously damaged.
+On 3 July the battle resumed, but now the French artillery prevailed and several Spanish ships were seriously damaged.
 The Duke of Ciudad Real was forced to retreat and the victory was for the French.